A scaling and recovering algorithm for the matrix $\varphi$-functions: Conclusions

 We have developed a novel algorithm for the simultaneous computation of matrix $\varphi$-functions, which play a central role in exponential integrator methods for solving stiff systems of ODEs.
 The proposed algorithm builds on a carefully designed scaling and recovering method.

 The key strengths of the algorithm lie, first, in its rigorous backward error analysis, which yields sharp relative error bounds in terms of the sequence $\norm{A^k}^{1/k}$, enabling the selection of the smallest possible scaling parameter.
 Second, the implementation of the recurrence relation~\eqref{rec.pade} eliminates the need for repeated rational approximations: the highest-index function $\varphi_p$ is approximated using a diagonal Pad\'e approximant, and the lower-index functions $\varphi_j$, for $0 \le j < p$, are then efficiently computed via essentially a single matrix multiplication for each $j$.
 The algorithmic parameters are selected on the fly to optimize the overall computational cost.

 Another important feature of the algorithm is its ability to exploit matrix triangularity.
 When the input matrix is triangular or quasi-triangular, as commonly occurs after a Schur decomposition, the recovery phase effectively controls error propagation in computing the matrix exponential, mitigating the transfer of errors to the other $\varphi$-functions.
+Leveraging this feature, if the input is a Hessenberg matrix produced by a Krylov algorithm, one can first compute its Schur form and then apply the proposed algorithm to the resulting (quasi-)triangular factor.

 A comprehensive set of numerical experiments demonstrates the consistent performance advantages of the proposed algorithm over existing alternatives, in both computational efficiency and numerical accuracy.
+The algorithm exhibits remarkable numerical forward stability; a full characterization of its overall numerical backward stability remains an interesting open problem that we look forward to addressing in future work.